yanmingsohu/modbus/README.md

 It aims to provide a simple-to-use, high-level API to interact with modbus devices using native Go types.

-Both client and server components are available.
+Both client and server components are available, using either TCP or RTU (serial) as transports.

-The client can be used over both TCP and RTU (serial), and supports an RTU over TCP mode to allow the use of remote serial ports or cheap TCP to serial bridges.
+The client also supports RTU over TCP to allow the use of remote serial ports or cheap TCP to serial bridges.

-The server is TCP-only for now.

 A CLI client is available in cmd/modbus-cli.go and can be built with
 ```bash